openlcb/OpenLCB_Technical_Introduction/src/intro_can.md

 CAN transmits messages, called _frames_ on the bus.
 Every other device (node) on the bus can (and must) listen to all of the traffic on the bus.
 One of the interesting and useful aspects of CAN is how it handle collisions, which is through arbitration.

-CAN frames, in the form used by LCC, consist of a 29-bit header followed by zero or more bytes of data.
+CAN frames, in the form used by OpenLCB, consist of a 29-bit header followed by zero or more bytes of data.
 This is using the _extended frame format_, also know as CAN 2.0 B.

 ![CAN Format](images/can_bits.jpg)